Cenpower Kpone IPP

 This was an innovative project, the first of its kind in many senses, and as such the lack of precedents meant that the project faced a number of developmental and financial hurdles.
-These included strict international financing requirements within significant local constraints, as well as both real and perceived sector risk factors.
+These included challenging financing requirements within significant constraints, as well as both real and perceived sector risk factors.
 For example, the off-taker’s insistence not to take fuel-supply risk necessitated the structuring of a US$93 million Fuel Finance Facility.
-This facility, provided by the Development Finance Institutions, was specifically designed to address the significant constraints facing the Ghana Power Sector, including fuel supply challenges due to natural gas unavailability, liquid fuel price variability and issues with availability of liquid fuel (Light Crude Oil and Distillate) storage and treatment infrastructure.
+This facility, provided by the Development Finance Institutions, was specifically designed to address the significant constraints facing the Ghana Power Sector, including fuel supply challenges due to natural gas unavailability at that time, liquid fuel price variability and issues with availability of liquid fuel (Light Crude Oil and Distillate) storage and treatment infrastructure.

-As the mandated lead arranger, AFC coordinated finance for the US$887 million transaction from a consortium of nine private sector commercial banks, development finance institutions, and institutional and export credit agencies:
+As the mandated lead arranger, AFC coordinated financing for the transaction from a consortium of nine private sector commercial banks, development finance institutions, and institutional and export credit agencies:

-The core equity holders, in addition to AFC, are: Sumitorno Corporation, African Infrastructure Investment Managers (AIIM), various Ghanaian Private Investors and Netherlands Development Finance Company (FMO).
-InfraCo, a project co-developer since 2005, exited the project September 2014.
+The core equity holders at Financial Close, in addition to AFC, were Sumitomo Corporation, Cenpower Holdings Limited (Founding Shareholders) African Infrastructure Investment Managers (AIIM) and the Netherlands Development Finance Company (FMO).

-Whilst large international firms are beginning to invest heavily in the continent’s there remains a deficit of funding from Africa’s own private sector.
+Whilst large international firms are beginning to invest heavily in the continent, there remains a deficit of funding from Africa’s own private sector.
 Kpone IPP however represents a truly African solution to Africa’s huge power shortage problem; the founding shareholders are Ghanaian, the construction company is African, 67% of equity is held by African companies and 83% of senior debt is issued by African lenders.
-The success of Kpone IPP’s financing and development will provide the template for further African investment in African infrastructure.
+The success of Kpone IPP’s financing and development provides the template for future African investment in African infrastructure.

 First in its field